• Wed. Mar 12th, 2025

 • Document issued to stateless persons and recognised refugees

-All citizens from non-European Union countries entering Cyprus are issued an automatic 90-day visa.
-This rule is part of the island’s immigration policy aimed at regulating the stay of all non-European Union residents who wish to visit for business or pleasure.
-All non-European Union nationals planning to visit Cyprus should know the 90-day visa rule and ensure compliance.
-Adhering to these regulations is essential for a smooth travel experience.
-The 90-day automatic visa can only be obtained through one of the recognised legal ports below.
+All citizens from non-European Union countries entering Cyprus receive a 90-day visa automatically.
+This system of entry is part of the island’s ongoing immigration policy.
+It also regulates the stay of all non-European Union visitors to the island and mainly facilitates those wishing to visit the island for business or pleasure.
+Adhering to these regulations is essential for a smooth travel experience and all non-European Union nationals should be aware of the rules and ensure compliance.

 • Larnaca International Airport